What is a soil test?

 - A Class – Often rock or sand-based, there is little to no movement on these sites.

-- M Class – Often a moderately reactive clay-based site, there is likely to be some movement due to changes in moisture.
+- M Class – Often a moderately reactive clay-based site, there may be moderate ground movement due to changes in moisture.

-- H Class – Often a highly reactive clay-based site, there is likely to be a lot of movement due to changes in moisture.
+- H1 Class – Often a highly reactive clay-based site, there may be high levels of ground movement due to changes in moisture.

-- E Class – Often an extremely reactive clay-based site, there will be a lot of movement due to changes in moisture.
+- E Class – Often an extremely reactive clay-based site, there may be extreme levels of ground movement due to changes in moisture.

 - P Class – A ‘Problem’ site.
 Usually made up of soft soils, loose sands, collapsing soils, erosion and abnormal moisture conditions.